 Joshua J. Mark

-The city was one of the sites of the great defense of Egypt by Pharaoh Ramesses III, in the eighth year of his reign, against the so-called Sea Peoples and the Libyans.
+The city was one of the sites of the great defense of Egypt by Pharaoh Ramesses III (1194-1163 BCE), in the eighth year of his reign, against the so-called Sea Peoples and the Libyans.
 Ramesses III lined the shores with archers who fired upon the ships as they tried to land troops.
-Although Ramesses was victorious, so costly was this war with the Sea Peoples that the royal treasury was depleted and this, along with a mysterious drought, lead to the first known labor strike in history (in the 29th year of the reign of Ramesses III) when expected provisions were not supplied to the elite tomb builders at modern-day Deir el Medina.
+Although Ramesses was victorious in 1178 BCE, so costly was this war with the Sea Peoples that the royal treasury was depleted and this, along with a mysterious drought, lead to the first known labor strike in history (in the 29th year of the reign of Ramesses III) when expected provisions were not supplied to the elite tomb builders at modern-day Deir el Medina.

 Donate and help us!

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!